bchacha123/CSCI360/README.md

 # CSCI360_ASSIGNMENTS
-Summer 2020, NIU CSCI 360 Assignments, with Decker
+CSCI 360 Programming in Assembly, with professor Geoffery D. Decker at Northern Illinois Univeristy.
+There's a total of 7 assignments, this course was taken in the summer.